documente/phrase/README.md

 then welcome message should be visible
 ```

+Learn more about the language structure in the [Language Overview](docs/language-overview.md).

 ### System Under Test (SUT) Representation

 In the tests, the System Under Test (SUT) is depicted as a tree structure, with each node representing a component of the application.
 Nodes are assigned names and come with selectors.
 Additionally, nodes have the capability to define custom actions and assertions.